- Explore Perito Moreno, one of the only advancing glaciers in the world

 This morning, a driver will meet you at your hotel and transfer you to the airport for your flight to El Calafate, a city that sits on the shores of Lago Argentino and is known as the gateway to Argentina's glaciers.
 If you can, get a window seat so you can take in the stunning views of the Southern Patagonian Ice Field as you fly over it.

-Day 3: El Calafate to Los Glaciares National Park & Perito Moreno Glacier Hike
+Day 3: Los Glaciares National Park & Perito Moreno Glacier Hike

 Believe it or not, you will be trekking on top of this glacier.
 It's a full-day excursion that involves walking over the ice while fully equipped with crampons and an ice ax.
 And while traversing Perito Moreno is certainly an active adventure, it's perfectly safe as you'll be accompanied by certified bilingual guides.
 So enjoy crossing deep blue ice crevices and hiking over meltwater streams as you experience Perito Moreno up close.

 There's more activity in store for you today.
-Starting at 7 am a driver will pick you and other passengers up from your respective hotels and transfer you 45 km to the port at Punta Bandera, on Lago Argentino.
+Starting early, a driver will pick you and other passengers up from your respective hotels and transfer you 28 miles (45 km) to the port at Punta Bandera, located on Lago Argentino.
 The drive along this route is scenic and pleasant, affording sweeping views of the Patagonian countryside and the charming wooden houses that intermittently dot the landscape.

 Estancia Cristina is one of the most impressive ranch-style lodges in the region.
-It was founded in 1914 by pioneers and built on a valley once covered by the Upsala Glacier.
-A visit to the Folkloric Museum here (located in an old sheep-shearing shed), offers insight into the history of the estancia.
-The surrounding scenery is nothing to scoff at either—all around are impressive panoramic views of snow-capped mountains, rivers, lakes, and glaciers.
+It was founded in 1914 by pioneers and was built on a valley once covered by the Upsala Glacier.
+A visit to the Folkloric Museum here (located in an old sheep-shearing shed) offers insight into the history of the estancia.
+The surrounding scenery is nothing to scoff at either—all around are impressive panoramic views of snowcapped mountains, rivers, lakes, and glaciers.

 This morning, transfer to the airport for your flight back to Buenos Aires.
 Upon arrival in Buenos Aires, transfer to the international airport for your return flight home. ¡Buen viaje!